-☐ CPU Smart FAN Control ☐ CPU SMART FAN
+∽ CPU Smart FAN Control

 Enables or disables the CPU fan speed control function.
-Auto lets the BIOS decide whether to enable this function.
 Enabled allows the CPU fan to run at different speed according to the CPU temperature.
 You can adjust the fan speed with EasyTune based on system requirements.
 If disabled, CPU fan runs at full speed.
-(Default: Auto)
+(Default: Enabled)